robertovicario/cpp-consistent-hashing-algorithms/README.md

 This project is distributed under [GNU General Public License version 3](https://opensource.org/license/gpl-3-0).
 You can find the complete text of the license in the project repository.

+> [!IMPORTANT]
+>
-### Credits
+> ### Credits
+>

-- The foundation of this framework draws inspiration from [java-consistent-hashing-algorithms](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms.git), initially developed by Massimo Coluzzi from the Institute of Information Systems and Networking (ISIN) at SUPSI.
+> - The foundation of this framework draws inspiration from [java-consistent-hashing-algorithms](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms.git), initially developed by Massimo Coluzzi from the Institute of Information Systems and Networking (ISIN) at SUPSI.

 ## Contacts

 - Amos Brocco: amos.brocco@supsi.ch
 - Roberto Vicario: roberto.vicario@student.supsi.ch